aheiner2001/family-repository/README.md

 **simple web scraper**
   - web a website that retrieves certain information for a website, maybe try to webscrap the prices of an item from walmart

-**recipe website** with these features:
+**recipe website**
+features:
--database connections
+- Database connections
-        -user login and registration
+- User login and registration
-        - ability to change the amount of ingrediennts by chaning the serving size but not necesaary -ai api calls to help summarize or whatever, do something kind of cool, ability to add a profile with
+- Ability to change the amount of ingredients by changing the serving size (optional)
+- AI API calls to help summarize or do something cool
+- Ability to add a profile with:
-        - add videos and photos of the recipe
+  - Add videos and photos of the recipe
-        - Pages: Home, profile, add recipe(add, edit, delete),
+- Pages:
+  - Home
+  - Profile
+  - Add recipe (add, edit, delete)
-        - search for recipes
+- Search for recipes
-        -use ai to search for specifc recipies and other -share recipep option
+- Use AI to search for specific recipes and more
+- Share recipe option
-        -upload recipe (any text file that can be read, which will use AI to formate and upload to the database) -try to figue
+- Upload recipe (any text file that can be read, which will use AI to format and upload to the database)
+- Try to figure out... (unfinished thought, feel free to complete it)